Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

-\begin{remark} We attribute the success of LocUNet in accuracy and its robustness to the inaccuracies in radio map estimations to its fully-convolutional nature, which takes into fully account the neighborhood/spatial relations in the radio map estimations, whereas the kNN method makes use of the spatial information only when the CoM of the k-nearest-neighbors are found in the final step.
+\begin{remark} We attribute the success of LocUNet in accuracy and its robustness to the inaccuracies in radio map estimations to its convolutional nature, which takes fully into account the neighborhood/spatial relations in the radio map estimations, whereas the kNN method makes use of the spatial information only when the CoM of the k-nearest-neighbors are found in the final step.
+The kNN method can hence be seen as a convolutional method with convolution kernels of 1x1 pixels.
 Note that both kNN and our method perform CoM as the last step and the found k-nearest-neighbors can be interpreted as a heatmap.
-However, the k-nearest-neighbors are solely determined by assigning each pixel a distance in the signal space of the RSS values under a metric (we took the usual ``Euclidean'', the square root of the sum of the squared residuals), which disregards any spatial relations of the pixels.
+However, the k-nearest-neighbors are solely determined by assigning each pixel a distance in the signal space of the RSS values under a metric (we took the usual ``Euclidean'', the sum of the squared residuals, and our experiments with the ``Manhattan'' metric did not yield improvements), which disregards any spatial relations of the pixels.
+LocUNet also compares the RSS measurements (represented via the constant image channel $p_j$) to the RSS values at each of the pixels (via the input radio map).
+However, LocUNet also utilizes the spatial information by propagating the RSS information from the spatial neighbors of each point via the convolutions. \end{remark}

-Our method, in contrast, benefits from the neighborship relations of the pixels thanks to its fully-convolutional nature, and the prior information from the estimated radio maps are much more effectively utilized.